-The YEW area is located along the banks of the LCR in the city of Yuma, Arizona (see figure 6).
+The YEW area is located along the banks of the LCR in the city of Yuma, Arizona (see figure 5).
 Until planting began in 2003, the area was a mix of exotic plants, trash dumps, and squatter camps.
-YEW is part of the Yuma Crossing Natural Heritage Area and is jointly managed by the City of Yuma, the Quechan Tribe, the Arizona Game and Fish Department, and private ownership.
+YEW is part of the Yuma Crossing Natural Heritage Area and is jointly managed by the city of Yuma, the Quechan Tribe, the Arizona Game and Fish Department, and private ownership.
 A mosaic of the marsh, cottonwood-willow, and honey mesquite land cover types were created from 2001 to 2014 (Brooks et al. 2018).
-Each phase of YEW is described in annual reports and restoration development plans that are available at https://lcrmscp.gov/steer_committee/technical_reports.html.
+Each Phase of YEW is described in annual reports and restoration development plans that are available at https://lcrmscp.gov/steer committee/technical reports.html.
 The Colorado River divides the area from east to west with YEW North and YEW South sites, which are surveyed separately.
 It is promoted as a recreation area with trails, a swimming area, picnic tables, and restrooms.
 The area is highly managed, with new plantings, vegetation clearing, and frequent irrigation.
 Site workers, vehicles, joggers, cyclists, and dog walkers are regular visitors.
 Noise disturbance can be high due to a diesel irrigation system, associated vegetation management, railroad traffic, and vehicular traffic on Interstate 8 to the west.
 This site is managed for LCR MSCP covered species, including riparian and marsh birds.
-During the breeding season from July to August, regular chain sawing and wood chipping were encountered near the 2018 nest site and near the new nest found in 2019.